gortonator/bsds-6650/Week-10.md

 ## Learning Objectives

 1. Describe how a leaderless system is implemented in Riak
-1. Explain the implementation of consistent hashing
+1. Explain the purpose of consistent hashing
 1. Describe how a leader-based system is implemented in MongoDB
 1. Explain the trade offs implied by the CAP theorem